 Moai also uses side-tilting mechanism to peel off cured layers.
 This often results in uneven distribution of layer separation forces.
 When deformation is higher, forces are also higher.
 So normally, part of the 3D printed object that experience more stress is the one facing tilting side, i.e. right side of the Moai VAT.
-Therefore, with this 3D printer it is also wise to pay thorough attention to your model XY orientation as with smart positioning/orientation one can dramatically reduce chances of failure.
+Therefore, with this 3D printer it is also wise to pay thorough attention to your model XY orientation.
+With smart positioning/orientation one can dramatically reduce chances of supports failing when resin 3D printing.
 We learned that in order to get the best result the more sensitive parts of the 3D model should be further away from the tilting side.

 Finally, Moai standard material is more flexible than common hard LED/LCD materials for modelling.
 We learned that this property usually works against us as flexible supports tend to wiggle around during printing.
 At low densities they are also not rigid enough to preserve their position throughout the 3D printing.
 In these cases medium or mostly large support tips are preferred at highest possible density.
 Some printed models suffered quite high shrinkage, especially at the attachment layer.
 Let’s see the results.

 Twisted-tube results came out a bit better than half-sphere.
 Large-tipped and medium-tipped supports at highest density performed well.
-With small-tipped supports, failure is present.
+However, with small-tipped supports, failure is present.
 Reasons are similar to the ones already mentioned above.

-With AmeraLabs cannon we decided run some more experiments.
-Below you can see results of three 3D printing sessions.
+With AmeraLabs cannon we decided to run some more experiments.
+So below you can see results of three 3D printing sessions.

 With this attempt medium-tipped version performed a bit worse than large-tipped.
 One of the wheels failed, but in general, all other details were fine.
-Large tipped-version came out OK.
+On the other hand, large tipped-version came out OK.
 Although, some supports failed, but connections among supports fixed the situation.